Mainly Spaniards

 Mainly Spaniards were a 1980s New Zealand pop group led by guitarist/singer Richard James, who released an early 45, That's what friends are for, on the Flying Nun label.
 A follow-up was recorded but never released after James moved to Auckland to work as a schoolteacher in late 1983.
 He went on to perform and record in The Pterodactyls and The Letter 5.
 In 2008, he formed The South Tonight with John Kelcher, late of Flying Nun band Sneaky Feelings, and with other Christchurch musicians.

+A collected works compilation featuring remasters of their single, unreleased single, studio out take and live tracks was compiled and released by Failsafe Records in 2019.
+It contains liner notes and band history by drummer David Swift.